 The old saying is, “practice makes perfect,” and with pitching, the expression cannot ring more true.
 Pitching is all about being consistent with your motion and delivery, and practicing those two things can drastically improve your performance.

-There are a few drills that you can perform to improve your pitching skills:
+If you’re looking for how to be a good pitcher, there are a few drills you can perform to improve your pitching skills:

 Wall Drill for Pitchers